rackerlabs/support-how-to/content/rackspace-email/create-a-dmarc-policy.md

 that you set.
 This mechanism also gives visibility into reports on what your domain is sending, and how receiving hosts are treating that mail.

-This article shows how to create a DMARC policy to use with Cloud Office
+This article shows how to create a DMARC policy to use with Cloud Office.

 ### Prerequisites